tijana-zrnic/tijana-zrnic.github.io/stats357/index.md

 ---
 layout: course
 title: STATS 357 / MS&E 330 — Reliability and Validity in Artificial Intelligence
-# Prevent search engines from indexing this page (not linked from main site)
-robots: noindex, nofollow
 ---

 # STATS 357 / MS&E 330: Reliability and Validity in Artificial Intelligence